CosmosDB/labs/java/technical_deep_dive/04-authoring_stored_procedures.md

 1. In the **Result** pane at the bottom of the tab, observe the results of the stored procedure's execution.

-    > You should see the unique id of a new document in your collection.
+    > You should see the unique id of a new document in your Container.

 1. Click the *console.log* link in the **Result** pane to view the log data for your stored procedure execution.